This article was updated on August 8, 2018.

 Today, it's different.
-There are a wealth of tools that let us work and collaborate with colleagues around the world.
+There are tools that let us work and collaborate with colleagues around the world.

 A Creative, Collaborative Work Space

 First, there was the birth of co-working spaces with the rise of freelancers — they pay rent to use a shared work space in order to collaborate, network and get out of the house when needed.
-Now large businesses are following suit and offering similar opportunities for their employees.
-Employees are onboard as well, with 81 percent reporting feeling positively about the ability "to work from anywhere in the world," according to the ADP Research Institute® Evolution of Work: The Changing Nature of the Global Workplace report.
+Now, large businesses are following suit and offering similar opportunities for their employees.
+Employees are onboard as well, with 81 percent reporting feeling positively about the ability "to work from anywhere in the world," according to the ADP Research Institute® report, The Evolution of Work: The Changing Nature of the Global Workplace.

 The benefits are many — businesses can see increased productivity and reduce costs by downsizing office space.
 At the same time, employees gain from the increased flexibility, which can improve work-life balance.
 The reduced costs and increased efficiency also allow organizations to be more flexible and agile in a globalized world where the competition may have regional cost efficiency concerns of their own.
 A more flexible, agile workforce is a huge benefit to competitiveness, as are lower employee-related costs including travel, real estate and the ability to attract and retain talent.